 Our contract is with the retailer

-They sold the appliance to the retailer, who then sold it (at profit) to us.
+They sold the appliance to the retailer.
+They then sold it (at profit) to us.
 Clearly this is why we have to deal with the retailer when things go wrong.
-However, whilst no retailer would be likely to complain about that if things go wrong straight away, it’s a massive burden to have to deal with faults and replacements years later, which the sale of goods act clearly obliges them to do under many circumstances (Out of guarantee – even by a long time doesn’t always mean you should pay).
+Retailers wouldn’t complain about that if things go wrong straight away.
+Yet it’s a massive burden to have to deal with faults and replacements several years later, which the sale of goods act clearly obliges them to do under many circumstances (out of guarantee doesn’t always mean you should pay for a repair).
 This is especially tough on small retailers.